Code-Institute-Submissions/ellenstafford/testing.md

 #### Warnings:

 - The following warning were ignored as they can be necessary to ensure functionality on different browsers:
-    - -webkit-transition is an unknown vendor extension
+    - `-webkit-transition is an unknown vendor extension`
-    - -moz-transition is an unknown vendor extension
+    - `-moz-transition is an unknown vendor extension`
-    - -o-transition is an unknown vendor extension
+    - `-o-transition is an unknown vendor extension`
-    - -webkit-background-size is an unknown vendor extension
+    - `-webkit-background-size is an unknown vendor extension`
-    - -moz-background-size is an unknown vendor extension
+    - `-moz-background-size is an unknown vendor extension`
-    - -o-background-size is an unknown vendor extension
+    - `-o-background-size is an unknown vendor extension`
-    - -moz-animation is an unknown vendor extension
+    - `-moz-animation is an unknown vendor extension`
-    - -webkit-animation is an unknown vendor extension
+    - `-webkit-animation is an unknown vendor extension`
-    - -webkit-transform is an unknown vendor extension
+    - `-webkit-transform is an unknown vendor extension`
-    - -moz-transform is an unknown vendor extension
+    - `-moz-transform is an unknown vendor extension`

 - W3C's CSS Validation Service flagged **line 175** as an error.
-    - The warning: '*auto* is not defined by any specification as an allowed value for *pointer-events*, but is supported in multiple browsers'
+    - The warning: `*auto* is not defined by any specification as an allowed value for *pointer-events*, but is supported in multiple browsers`
     - However, this line is necessary for the functionality of the navbar fullscreen overlay menu - a screenshot of the code can be seen [here](assets/img/codeScreenshot.PNG)
     - Removing this line breaks the navigation links when on the fullscreen overlay - they will no longer be clickable.
     - Ignoring the warning.

-- The service flagged 768 warnings in Bootstrap.
+- The service flagged **768 warnings in Bootstrap**.
 As I cannot address these warning directly, I am forced to ignore it.

 ### Page Speed/Performace